 Hope Reach – which delivers nearly 2,300 hours of one-on-one therapy every week.

 Bridging the Gap – which provides transitional classrooms that help children learn in a group setting.

 Hope Academy – which provides classrooms specifically structured to include children along with their typical peers.

-Hope Alive – which focuses on life skills and vocational opportunities for those youth and young adults who require additional support.
+Hope Alive Junior and Hope Alive – which increases independence for those youth and young adults who require additional support; and

 The road of autism is a long, intense journey…just like the HOPE Relay.